phonglam3103/msani-readthedocs/docs/source/installation.rst

 Testing
 -------

-MolSanitizer uses `pytest <https://docs.pytest.org/en/stable/>`_ for testing.
+MolSanitizer uses `unittest <https://docs.python.org/3/library/unittest.html>`_ for testing.
 To run the tests, use the following command:

 In the MolSanitizer directory, use:

 .. code-block:: console

-   $ python -m pytest test/
+   $ python -m unittest test/test_msani.py

 The test takes around 1-2 minutes to complete.